 Pot control should only be used when the board is dry.
-I would never advise you to not protect your hand.
-So if your hand is vulnerable to draws you must continue your aggression.
+It's never advisable to not protect your hand.
+So if your hand is vulnerable to draws, you must continue your aggression.
 You do not want to allow draws to get in cheap!

 An example that shows why it's crucial to be know when your hand is vulnerable to draws: